 - i.
 Objective: To decrease Juvenile Justice System incarcerations for all youth served. - ii.
 Indicator: Percentage of youth that demonstrate a decrease in Juvenile justice system incarcerations. - iii.
-Who Applied: Program youth (clients) served by the All 4 Youth program ages 0-22

-- iv.
-Time of Measure: July 1, 2019 to June 30, 2020.
-The Treatment Outcome Survey 6-22 y/o was implemented in October 2019 and the data reflected represents results from October 2019-June 30, 2020. - v.
+Who Applied: Program youth served by the All 4 Youth program ages 0-22 - iv.
+Time of Measure: July 1, 2020 to June 30, 2021. - v.
 Data Source: All 4 Youth Treatment Outcome Survey. - vi.
 Target Goal Expectancy: 50% of the youth that have previous history of juvenile justice system incarcerations will report a decrease in incarcerations between the start of the program and the 6 months prior to discharge. - vii.
 Outcome: FCSS created the All 4 Youth Treatment Outcome Survey as a data collection tool to gather self reports from youth (6-22 y/o)/caregiver on the number of days in custody.
 The Treatment Outcome Survey is given to youth/caregiver at intake, every 6 months and at discharge.
-Of Note: Not all discharge youth have paired data because FCSS did not begin implementation of the survey until October 2019, meaning a discharged youth may have enrolled into services before implementation and therefore not received an intial survey.
-Moving forward we expect there to be more paired data in subsequent outcome reporting periods.
-Additionally, Juvenile Justice Systems Incarcerations was not assessed for in the 0-5 y/o survey as this is less applicable to this age range.
+Of Note: Juvenile Justice Systems Incarcerations was not assessed for in the 0-5 y/o survey as this is less applicable to this age range.

 The chart below reflects overall reporting of a stay at Juvenile Hall or a jail or detention center in the previous 6 months prior to the reporting period.
-The reporting periods are Initial, 6 months, 12 months, 18 months, and discharge.
+The reporting periods are Initial, 6 months, 12 months, 18 months, 24 months and discharge.
 As reflected in the chart, a small population of our youth do have stays at these facilities, but over time the frequency and duration of those stays is reported less frequently.
 Of note, this is not all paired data (Youth 1 at initial versus Youth 1 at 6 months for instance), but it still reflects a general decrease in reporting of stays in these facilities.

 The chart below reflects overall reporting of a stay at Juvenile Hall or a jail or detention center in the previous 6 months prior to the reporting period.
-The chart below does represent paired data from Initial to discharge (9 total youth).
-These discharged youth were able to maintain at zero stays at Juvenile Hall or a jail or detention center from intake to discharge.
+The chart below does represent paired data from Initial to discharge (220 total youth).
+Two hundred and seventeen (217) discharged youth (98.6%) were able to maintain at zero stays at Juvenile Hall or a jail or detention center from intake to discharge.